ishandvd/Part-II-Notes/Quantum/Quantum Definitions.md

 ##### No-signalling principle

 When measuring one of two entangled qubits, the other collapses, meaning quantum states display non-local behaviour.
-(Einstein: "")
+(Einstein: "spooky action at a distance").
+However, we cannot use this to transfer information faster than the speed-of-light, which would violate the theory of relativity.

+Collapsing entanglement cannot be used to transfer information, as proven by the no-signalling principle.

 ##### No-cloning principle

+We cannot clone qubits.

 ##### No-deleting principle

+We cannot delete one of two copies of a quantum state, that is, there is no unitary $U$ such that:

 ## Lecture 5